 You’ll Eat More Fruits and Vegetables

 This one is pretty logical – if you have fresh produce in the backyard, you’re likely to consume more than someone who doesn’t have that level of accessibility.
-Most Americans come up woefully short when it comes to eating fresh vegetables and fruits, so just by sticking a tomato plant in a pot, you’re coming out on top.
+Most Americans come up woefully short when it comes to eating fresh vegetables and fruits.
+By sticking a tomato plant in a pot, you’re already coming out on top.

 Gardening is Exercise!